Aeroméxico: 1970s

 The 1970s brought dramatic changes for Aeroméxico.
 In 1970, under a government plan, Mexican domestic airlines were nationalized into an integrated air transport system under the control of Aeronaves de México.
 The system included eight smaller carriers, although these were later disbanded.

 During the early 1970s, the remaining Douglas DC-6 and Bristol Britannia aircraft were retired.
 A new color scheme (orange and black) was introduced and the airline changed its name from "Aeronaves de México" to its current, shortened version of Aeroméxico in February 1972.

+One of Aeronaves de Mexico's subsidiaries during that era was named Aeronaves del Sureste ("Southeast Air Ships").
+That subsidiary had a mix of Twin-Otter and DC-9 jets aircraft.

 Aeroméxico, as one of the launch customers of the McDonnell Douglas DC-10-30 program, received the first of its aircraft in 1974.
-That same year the airline also took delivery of its first seven McDonnell Douglas DC-9-32s.
-During this period the airline's popularity and visibility grew dramatically.
+That same year, the airline also took delivery of its first seven McDonnell Douglas DC-9-32s.

+During this period, the airline's popularity and visibility grew dramatically.
 This was due in part to Aeroméxico's involvement in Mexican movies.
 Basically, every time characters in any movie produced in Mexico had to fly somewhere, they were depicted as flying on Aeroméxico aircraft.
-Service to Canada was initiated, and in the early 1970s two more DC-9-15s were added to the fleet.